vestrel00/contacts-android/README.md

 or Java), or you are looking to create your own full-fledged Contacts app with the same capabilities as the native Android Contacts app, this library has you covered!

-For more context and hype, read the [introduction of Contacts, Reborn][medium-blog]!
+Documentation and how-to guides are all available and linked in the repository.
+You can browse the [Howto pages](/howto/) or visit the [GitHub Pages][github-pages].
+Both contain the same info but the GitHub pages are not guaranteed to be up-to-date.
+The GitHub wiki hosts the [project roadmap][project-roadmap].
+It contains all planned work and release schedules, which are organized using issues, milestones, and projects.

-> Documentation and how-to guides are all available and linked in the repository.
-Although, if you
+You can also learn more about this library through the articles I wrote about it =)

-> prefer to browse prettier pages, visit the GitHub Pages; https://vestrel00.github.io/contacts-android/
+1. [Android Contacts, Reborn][medium-blog]
->
+2. [I spent 3 years writing an Android Contacts API in Kotlin with Java interop.
+What I’ve learned…][devto-blog]

-> This repo was open-sourced on October 4, 2021.
-It was private prior to that.
+**Note: This repo was open-sourced on October 4, 2021.
+It was private prior to that.**

 The core library supports;
 - All of the kinds of Data in the Contacts Provider;